This article has links to products and services we love, which we may make commission from.

 3 days in Miami is ample time to get a flavor of what this vibrant South Florida city is all about.

-This 3-day Miami itinerary reveals how to spend each day, starting in the morning through until night.
+This 3-day Miami itinerary reveals how to spend each day, starting in the morning and going through until night.
 It will even provide ideas for those looking to party all the way to sunrise.

 How to Spend 3 Days in Miami Itinerary